arnoldt100/anansi/documentation/source/notational_conventions.rst

     -  ``Constant width`` font is used for file content.

-The following text demonstrates some of the conventions.
+The following text demonstrates some of the conventions:

 We shall create a Bash program called *helloWold.sh*.
-Create program file with the following text using the *vi* editor:
+First, create a file with the following text using the *vi* editor:

 ::